Congratulations on your decision to buy a new home!

 REAL ESTATE AGENT

 Your agent can negotiate the best deal on a home for you.
 With a Pre-Approval letter from us in hand, your Real Estate Agent will be able to demonstrate that you are a fully qualified and capable borrower.
 This will strongly influence the Seller, and will make the difference between the Seller accepting your offer or someone else's -- even if your offer is better!

-Residential Mortgage Loan Originator
+What does a Residential Mortgage Loan Originator do?

-- Closing your loan on time!
+- Closes your loan on time!